NAW125/Detecting_Money_Laundering_Patterns-/README.md

 !['transaction_flows_by_destination'](images/transaction_flows_by_destination_country.png)
 !['legal_illegal'](images/legal_illegal.png)

-Of that 90.1% of  total transactions, at least 60% of transactions for all 10 countries are illegal..
-This supports the hypothesis that the largest proportion of cross-boarder transactions are illegal.This supports the hypothesis that the largest proportion of cross-border transactions are illegal.
+Of that 90.1% of total transactions, at least 60% of transactions for all 10 countries are illegal.
+This supports the hypothesis that the largest proportion of cross-border transactions are illegal.

 | 2 | Illegal transactions are more common in high-risk sectors such as Casinos and Luxury Goods.
 However, the data shows an equal spread of international transactions across sectors, with no single industry standing out.
 Therefore, this finding does not appear to support the hypothesis.